Soojin-Lee0819/Computational-Artwork/Final Project/README.md

 ### Processing - Arduino Communication

-Once I started this project, I found out that for my previous project, I didn't make a handshake between Processing and Aruino.
-So to find out how to make a proper handshake was a challenge.
+Once I started to put Arduino and Processing in communication, I found out that for my previous project, I didn't make the handshake between Processing and Aruino.
+So to learn how to make a proper handshake was a challenge.

 ````